Pest control in hospitals

 Pigeons congregate near hospitals because they offer shelter, vantage points, plenty of roof space, and access to food dropped by visitors or thrown away by the hospital.
 Their large numbers mean that they produce a significant amount of droppings, which can lead to structural damage for buildings and vehicles – and it’s a serious eyesore.

 Flies are an obvious problem for hospitals.
 Being flying pests, they move around very easily and quickly, contaminating everything they come into contact with.
 From food to equipment to furniture, it’s hard to keep flies away from virtually anything.
 Flies are known to carry diseases such as salmonellosis, conjunctivitis, and tuberculosis, so appropriate pest control measures are paramount in healthcare centres.

-There are a number of things that healthcare professionals can do to help to reduce the likelihood of a pest infestation developing.
-Of course, doctors, nurses, and carers are incredibly busy, so these are little, practical steps that can be taken.
+There are some things that healthcare professionals can do to help to reduce the likelihood of a pest infestation developing.
+Of course, doctors, nurses, and caregivers are incredibly busy, so these are little practical steps that can be taken.